metagenomics/metagenomics-tk/docs/developer_guidelines.md

 3. Pocesses should publish `.command.sh`, `.command.out`, `.command.log` and `.command.err` files but never `.command.run`.

+4. Custom error strategy that to not follow the strategy defined in nextflow.config should be documented (see Megahit example).

 ## Configuration

 Every process should by configurable by providing a parameters string to the tool in the process.